Abayudaya: 21st century

 Gershom Sizomu, the spiritual leader of the Abayudaya and the Rosh Yeshiva, was enrolled in the Ziegler School of Rabbinic Studies five-year graduate program at the American Jewish University in Los Angeles, California where he studied Hebrew, rabbinic literature, the Bible, Jewish philosophy, and other subjects.
 Upon completion of this program, Sizomu received his ordination as a rabbi under the auspices of the Conservative movement on May 19, 2008, and returned to Uganda to lead its Jewish community.
 He is the first native-born black rabbi in sub-Saharan Africa.
-He is also the first chief rabbi of Uganda.
+He is also the first chief rabbi of Uganda, and the first member of the Abayudaya to be ordained as a rabbi in the United States.
 In February 2016 he was elected as a Member of Parliament in Uganda representing Bungokho North outside of Mbale.

 A new synagogue, Stern Synagogue, named after Ralph and Sue Stern, Jewish Americans who contributed $100,000, now has replaced the small Moses Synagogue on Nabugoye Hill as of 2017.
 Other key donors are Eyal, Yael, Leya and Aely Aronoff.
 Julius and Ray Charlstein Foundation.
 Naty and Debbie Saidoff.
 The synagogue is, according to Rabbi Sizomu, the biggest in sub-Saharan Africa.

+In 2024 Shoshana Nambi became the second member and first female member of the Abayudaya to be ordained as a rabbi in the United States, with the first being Sizomu.

 Another development is the possible recognition of the Putti Abayudaya by Israel and the Orthodox Jewish world, thanks to the efforts of Rabbi Shlomo Riskin, founding Chief Rabbi of Efrat and Chancellor of the Ohr Torah Stone institute, in coordination with Putti Village Assistance Organization (PVAO).
 This plan received a setback in 2018 when the Israel Ministry of the Interior ruled that the Putti Abayudaya were not a recognised Jewish community and so their conversion is "not recognized for the purpose of receiving status in Israel".
 The community is governed by an elected board, currently chaired by Tarphon Kamya.
 Putti village receives outside support from PVAO.